Imjin War: First Geumsan campaign

-Around the time of the mobilization of the volunteer army of General Kwak Chaeu in Gyeongsang Province, Ko Kyŏngmyŏng in Jeolla Province formed a volunteer force of 6,000 men.
+Around the time of the mobilization of the volunteer army of Kwak Chaeu in Gyeongsang Province, Ko Kyŏngmyŏng in Jeolla Province formed a volunteer force of 6,000 men.
 Ko then tried to combine his forces with another militia in Chungcheong Province, but upon crossing the provincial border he heard that Kobayakawa Takakage of the Sixth Division had launched an attack on Jeonju (the capital of Jeolla Province) from the mountain fortress at Geumsan.
 Ko returned to his own territory.
 Having joined forces with General Kwak Yŏng, Ko then led his soldiers to Geumsan.
 There, on 10 July, the volunteer forces fought with a Japanese army retreating to Geumsan after a defeat at the Battle of Ichi two days earlier on 8 July.